Edith Law is an Associate Professor at the

 Harvard University School of Engineering and Applied Sciences, and holds a Ph.D. in Machine Learning from

 Carnegie Mellon University, a Masters in Computer Science from McGill University and a B.Sc in Computer Science from University of British Columbia.
 She is broadly interested in social computing technology that coordinates small groups to large crowds, new models of interactions with machine intelligence, and how technology can be designed to foster and celebrate certain human values.
-The research conducted by Law and her students have received several best paper awards and honorable mentions at the CHI and CSCW conference.
-Law's work is funded by NSERC Discovery Grant,

-NSERC-CIHR Collaborative Health Research Project (CHRP) as well as the
+NSERC-CIHR Collaborative Health Research Project (CHRP),

-CFI-JELF program.
+NSERC-ANR Grant on Artificial Intelligence.
 A full list of publications is available in the

 CV and